ChannyHong/cctv-mask-detector/README.md

 ## Background

 The year 2020 was shaped by the coronavirus pandemic in ways that pervaded our everyday lives.
 In particular, mask-wearing became the social norm for everyone when going outside.
 And because humans are animals of habits, one of the most common "oops, forgot to..." moments this year perhaps has been forgetting to put on one's mask before leaving the door.
-The same could be said for the wonderful folks at Superb AI R&D office in Seoul, South Korea as well, and I was musing with the idea of coming up with a really simple ML solution to this 'forgetting' problem.
+The same could be said for the wonderful folks at Superb AI's R&D office in Seoul as well, and I was musing with the idea of coming up with a really simple ML solution to this 'forgetting' problem.

 On a separate note, I also wanted to internally test out the usefulness of Superb AI's Suite within a machine learning project workflow.
 During my internship, I was exposed to the various ways in which machine learning projects en route to deployment face obstacles and difficulties.
 And perhaps one of the most common challenges faced was in continuously integrating the data annotation process, which is absolutely essential in combating the ever-so prevalent problem of concept drift scenarios.